Threat

 A threat is a communication of intent to inflict harm or loss on another person.
 Intimidation is a tactic used between conflicting parties to make the other timid or psychologically insecure for coercion or control.
 The act of intimidation for coercion is considered a threat.

 Threatening or threatening behavior (or criminal threatening behavior) is the crime of intentionally or knowingly putting another person in fear of bodily injury.

+In business negotiation, threats include the prospects that one party will walk away from the negotiation, file a lawsuit, or damage the other party's reputation.

 Some of the more common types of threats forbidden by law are those made with an intent to obtain a monetary advantage or to compel a person to act against their will.
 In most U.S. states, it is an offense to threaten to (1) use a deadly weapon on another person; (2) injure another's person or property; or (3) injure another's reputation.

 Law

 Brazil

 In Brazil, the crime of threatening someone, defined as a threat to cause unjust and grave harm, is punishable by a fine or three months to one year in prison, as described in the Brazilian Penal Code, article 147.
 Brazilian does not treat as a crime a threat that was proffered in a heated discussion.